jonocarroll/wp_content/_drafts/2017-09-04-thou-shalt-not-compare-numeric-values-except-when-it-works.md

 ## 6 1.000000e+00    NA  1001
 ## 7 2.000000e+00    NA  1002
 ## 8 3.000000e+00    NA  1003[/code]
 <p>That’s what I’d expect.
 So, what’s going on?
-Why does <code>R</code> think those numbers are the same.
+Why does <code>R</code> think those numbers are the same?
 Let’s check with a minimal example: For each of the values <code>0:4</code>, let’s compare that integer with the same offset by <code>.Machine$double.eps</code></p>
 [code language="r"]suppressPackageStartupMessages(library(purrr)) ## for the 'thou shalt not for-loop' crowd map_lgl(0:4, ~ as.integer(.x) == as.integer(.x) + .Machine$double.eps)[/code]
 [code language="r"]## [1] FALSE FALSE  TRUE  TRUE  TRUE[/code]
 <p>And there we have it.
-Some sort of relative difference tolerance I suspect.
+Some sort of relative difference tolerance maybe?
 In any case, the general rule to live by is to <em>never</em> compare floats.
 Add this to the list of reasons why.</p>
 <p>For what it's worth, I'm sure this is hardly a surprising detail to the <code>dplyr</code> team.
 They've dealt with <a href="https://github.com/tidyverse/dplyr/issues/228">things like this for a long time</a> and I'm sure it was much worse before those changes.</p>